cambridge-mlg/acp/README.md

 ### Constructing valid prediction sets

 ACP works as a wrapper for any PyTorch model with `.fit()` and `.predict()` methods.
-Once you instantiate your model, you can generate tight prediction sets with validity guarantees.
+Once you instantiate your model, you can generate tight prediction sets that contain the true label with a specified probability.

 ```bash
 ACP = ACP_D(Xtrain, Ytrain, model, seed = SEED, verbose = True)